Electrical Installation Condition Reports (EICR): what you need to know

 When a registered electrician carries out a periodic inspection report, the procedure is done case by case, site by site.
 For example, a periodic inspection on a commercial property will be very different from a domestic dwelling.

-For domestic properties, the process would start with an initial discussion with the client, covering the extent to be tested (such as how much circuits), and any limitations (such as not checking cables in walls or floors, which would require you cut out plaster, etc).
+For domestic properties, the process would start with an initial discussion with the client, covering the extent to be tested (such as how many circuits), and any limitations (such as not checking cables in walls or floors, which would require you cut out plaster, etc).
 Generally, electricians should carry out standard initial verification testing on everything they can gain access to.

 For commercial properties, there may be operational limitations that the contractor would have to discuss with the customers first, such as shutting down any servers or phone lines that would impact a business.
 Contractors may agree with the client a sampling rate, which would detail what percentage of sockets they would test to begin with, and then should any faults occur with the sample size, they may choose to increase the sample size (for example, from 25% to 50%) to check for further faults.